Skip To Content

 Many individuals find it easier to skip brushing their teeth and eat more unhealthy foods when they are under significant amounts of stress.
 These decisions can contribute to bleeding gums.

 The American Academy for Periodontology states that stress can also lower your body’s ability to fight infections, including periodontal disease.
-Do all you can to limit stress in your life, including deep breathing exercises, meditation and other stress-relieving methods.
+Do all you can to limit stress in your life, including deep breathing exercises, meditation, and other stress-relieving methods.
 Be sure to continue eating well and taking care of your teeth as you reduce your stress levels.

 9. Misaligned Bite

-Talk to your dentist about your bite to see if you could be at risk for these negative side effects.
+Talk to your dentist about your bite to see if you could be at risk for these adverse side effects.
 If you have a misaligned bite, there are steps you can take to correct the issue.
 A proper bite can help you achieve healthier teeth and gums, reducing your chances of gum bleeding.

 10. Smoking or Vaping

-Decades of research have revealed the negative effects of smoking on dental health.
+Decades of research have revealed the adverse effects of smoking on dental health.
 Despite vaping’s relative newness, many health experts also suggest that vaping is an oral health risk, as well.
 Smoking and vaping can both cause one’s dental health to decline, contributing to bleeding gums.

-Smoking cigarettes, using tobacco products and vaping may result in bad breath, yellowing teeth and gum disease.
+Smoking cigarettes, using tobacco products, and vaping may result in bad breath, yellowing teeth, and gum disease.
 Concerns surrounding these products grow more significant the longer you use them.
 Any smoking product that contains tobacco puts you at an increased risk of developing cavities and sensitive gums.
 It is best to give up smoking or vaping as soon as possible to prevent bleeding gums and tooth loss.

 It could be a difficult road, but you should try quitting both habits.
 The positive results that quitting could have on your dental and overall health are worth it.
 Talk to your doctor about safe and effective quitting methods so you can enjoy living smoke- and vape-free.

-What to Do if Your Gums Are Bleeding
+What to Do If Your Gums Are Bleeding

 If you are experiencing bleeding gums, your next step should be to find a solution to reduce and stop the bleeding.
 Here are some actions you can take to return to having healthier gums: